-The girl lost herself, she becomes no one, she cheated death, trained her damn hardest and found herself back.
+The girl lost herself, she becomes no one, she cheated death, trained her damn hardest, and found herself back.

-She went home, reunited with her pack, got in touch with emotions she never thought she was capable of because of Gendry and killed the fucking Night King.
+She went home, reunited with her pack, got in touch with emotions she never thought she was capable of because of Gendry, and killed the fucking Night King.

 To say she would leave her pack behind and travel the world is out of character.

-I mean I totally get her it’s incredible ending and I would totally do the same but not her.
+I mean I totally get her it’s an incredible ending and I would totally do the same but not her.
 I thought she chooses life when she sat on that white horse and run through the light.

-Turns out she went a couple of blocks, sat down and changed her mind.
+Turns out she went a couple of blocks, sat down, and changed her mind.
 What was that poetic scene good for?